Otherworld and Production

 Typically, each Lead position is filled by one or two co-Leads.
 They are usually responsible for the specific thing they are named for.
 Sometimes they have very small teams of 1-3 helpers, and this is good, because some of these jobs are a lot of work.

-The 9 Orange Teams (Ice Sales, Parking, Greeters, Gate, Fire Perimeter, Sanctuary/Harm Reduction, and Leave No Trace) consist of a lead and a team of general volunteers, who are typically scheduled for shifts.
+The 9 Big Teams (Ice Sales, Parking, Greeters, Gate, Fire Perimeter, Sanctuary/Harm Reduction, Orange Team and Leave No Trace) consist of a lead and a team of general volunteers, who are typically scheduled for shifts.
 They usually want more than forty volunteers in their team.
 Some of them schedule all of their volunteers at the same time, like Fire Perimeter, who think they can form a human chain around a blazing inferno twenty feet in height.
 Usually, they’re right.

 The 2 Green Teams (Rangers and Fire Shows) have special requirements.
 You can learn more about BC Rangers at https://bcrangers.ca.
 As you might imagine, if you’ve joined the Fire Show, it’s probably because you are a fire performer.
 That is a special skill.
 You’re cool.

-The Meetings Chair is responsible for helping conduct effective meetings, providing information about how the production model works, making sure everyone gets a chance to speak, have excellent conflict resolution skills, and are astonishingly not the boss of anyone.
+The Meetings Organizer is responsible for helping conduct effective meetings, providing information about how the production model works, making sure everyone gets a chance to speak, have excellent conflict resolution skills, and are astonishingly not the boss of anyone.

 The Board of Directors are five sacrifices that the community selected previously to slake the thirst of the laws of British Columbia.
 To become one, you have to be elected in a ranked ballot with the highest rating and consent of at least 50% of the community.
 In turn, the Directors consented to be ceremoniously lowered into a volcano.
 While in the volcano, they have to obey a shit-ton of rules, regulations, laws and other things most folks don’t have to worry about in order to retain the community’s status as a Non-profit, including some arcane laws on spending and taxation.
 They cannot pass resolutions without a majority consent of the board, so in addition to being legally responsible, they’re also covered in tar.